Learn the meaning of common terms used in voting and elections.

 Nominee — The final candidate chosen by a party to represent them in an election

 Platform — A collection of beliefs, legislative goals, morals, and ideals.
-A political party's platform outlines their principles and plans to govern
+A political party's platform outlines its principles and plans to govern

-Political Action Committee — A group organized to raise money or support for a politician or cause, often abbreviated PAC
+Political Action Committee (PAC) — A group organized to raise money or support for a politician or cause

-Political Party — A group organized around the intention to govern and legislate in a specific way based on a chosen set of principles or platform
+Political Party — A group whose intent is to govern and legislate in a specific way based on a chosen set of principles or platform

 Polling Place (Polling Station) — The location in which you cast your vote.
 Your area may hold voting in schools, churches, community centers, or other central public places.
 Your polling place is assigned based on your legal address.

-Precinct (Election District, Voting District) — Each city, county, or geographic area is divided up by address into precincts for the purpose of assigning a polling place and gathering votes.
+Precinct (Election District, Voting District) — Each city, county, or geographic area is divided by address into precincts to assign polling places and gather votes.
 A precinct can sometimes be called an election district or voting district.

-Primary Election (Open and Closed) — An election held to determine which of a party's candidates will receive that party's nomination and be their sole candidate later in the general election.
+Primary Election (Open and Closed) — An election held to choose which of a party's candidates will be nominated for the general election.
 In an open primary, all voters can vote for any candidate they prefer, regardless of the voter’s or candidate's party affiliation.
 In a closed primary, voters can only vote for a candidate from the party that the voter belongs to.

 Provisional Ballot — Type of ballot used to collect a vote when there are questions about the voter’s identity or ability to vote at that precinct.
 A provisional ballot is counted when the voter’s information is confirmed.

-Recall Election — Type of election in which voters can decide to remove an elected official from office before that official completes their term.
+Recall Election — An election for voters to choose whether to remove an elected official from office before the end of the official's term.
 A recall election can generally take place if enough voters sign a petition asking for one.
 Rules on the number of voters needed and the officials who can be recalled are different from state to state.
-The President, Vice President, Representatives, Senators, federal judges and federal officials cannot be recalled, only impeached. (see Impeachment)
+Federal officials cannot be recalled, only impeached (see Impeachment.)
+These officials include:

-Recount — Counting the votes again because of a suspected error in totaling the vote
+Recount — Counting the votes again because of a suspected error in totaling them the first time

-Referendum — A proposed new law drafted by legislators or proposal to repeal an existing law, passed to the voters to approve or reject by popular vote.
-Some states require that spending bills, bond issues, and constitutional amendments be approved by a referendum before they can be adopted.
+Referendum — A proposed new law or a proposal to repeal an existing law, passed to the voters to approve or reject.
+Some states require the following to be approved by a referendum before they can be adopted: